ktvoelker/perl5-dep-graph/README.markdown

 Caveats:

+* If an inclusion prefix is given (with `-p`), it must not contain any double colons.
+This is a silly limitation which I ought to fix.

-* Run this from the root directory of your project.
-The tool assumes the usual convention of one module per file and determines the file's module name by transforming the file name as given on the command line.
+* The usual convention of one module per file is assumed.

 * References to modules with no double colons in their names will be missed.